Mainman002/Linux-OpenTabletUI/README.md

 -
 [ ] improve perforamcne and reduce cpu / ram usage by upgrading from godot to electron, javascript, C, C++, etc

-[ ] monitor draggable box for faster visual aid on viweport cursor limits
+[ ] monitor draggable box for faster visual aid on viewport cursor limits

 [ ] tablet draggable box for fast and easy limits for pen locations on the tablet surface